Fackz/baseball/data-acquisition-functions.md

 ###Standings

-For example, if you want to see the standings for a specific MLB division on a given date, you can use the `standings_on_date_bref()` function.
+You  can acquire the standings for any given date in MLB history using the `standings_on_date_bref()` function.
 Just pass the year, month, day, and division you want:

 ```R
 > standings_on_date_bref("2015-08-01", "NL East", from = FALSE)